draios/onprem-install-docs/4.0.0/migration.md

 ### Latest MySQL Migrations Job Failed

-The whole migration process in this case will stop if after 10 hours the `mysql-latest-migrations` job has not finished correctly.
+The whole migration process in this case might be terminated after 10 hours.
+It indicates that the `mysql-latest-migrations` job has not finished correctly.

         deploy.go:1567] removing mysql latest migrations job
         deploy.go:1570] running mysql latest migrations job